bashcats/TDGTKPOW/README.md

 like Ctrl-Shift-W for (W)eb browser.
 Many applications can be closed instantly by just pressing Ctrl-W.

 ## Inside File Explorer
--- change the view between list/icons/detailed with Ctrl-Shift-'Numbers 1-8`\
+-- Change the view between list/icons/detailed with Ctrl-Shift-`Numbers 1-8`\
 -- Alt-Left or Alt-Right: go forward or back through your file-exploring history\
 -- Alt-Up: move up the directory tree hierarchy\
 -- Ctrl-W: close the window\